 Optimizing your practice

-Naturally, the needs of investors vary from one person to another.
-And the needs of your clients are likely to change as they progress along their investing journey.
+The needs of investors naturally vary from one person to another.
+Similarly, the needs of your clients are likely to change as they progress along their investing journey.
 Our research suggests that an "either or" approach to digital advice ignores a great opportunity.
 Instead, you stand to potentially enhance your own efficiency while meeting the needs of more clients by appropriately embracing digital tools for routine tasks.

 Why using technology can be a big win for advisors

 There is also little difference across wealth levels for preference between digital and traditional advice.
-This suggests advisors can implement attributes of robo-advice, such as artificial intelligence techniques, to meet many of the needs of wealthy clients, as well as those with smaller portfolios.
-Technology solutions are particularly suited for implementing portfolio tasks such as managing taxes and preparing for various risk scenarios.
+This suggests advisors can implement attributes of robo advice, such as AI techniques, to meet many of the needs of both wealthy clients and those with smaller portfolios.
+Technology solutions are particularly suited for implementing portfolio tasks like managing taxes and preparing for various risk scenarios.

 Putting it into practice